Ptrk12/Ptrk12/README.md

 I'm a seasoned **Backend Developer** specializing in robust, scalable web applications.
 My professional experience is deeply rooted in the **ASP.NET** ecosystem, delivering high-performance solutions from concept to deployment.
 I thrive on solving complex problems and building efficient systems that power the digital world.

-### 💡 Polyglot Approach
+### 💡

-While my core expertise is rooted in the ASP.NET environment, I maintain a **polyglot mindset**.
-I am a firm believer in using the right tool for the job.
-Depending on project needs be it performance, quick scripting, or specific integrations I readily utilize other programming languages to ensure the most effective and efficient solution.
+My specialization lies in ASP.NET, but I always choose the **best tool for the task at hand**.
+Depending on the project's requirements—whether it demands high performance, quick automation, or specific platform integrations—I am ready to utilize other programming languages to guarantee the most effective and efficient solution.